Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 Demonstration and Workshop

-"Making Sakeware-Thinking about the legend of a master craftsman, Nyodei Kobayashi."
+"Making Sakeware: Thinking about the legend of Nyodei Kobayashi, a master craftsman."

-From the anecdote of Nyodei Kobayashi, a master craftsman of the Matsue clan with superhuman skills, `` Sakeware that does not leak even a drop '', Mr. Suda will examine the technique and make an assembly-type basin that can be re-decomposed with participants.
-I will make it with you.
+Based on the anecdote of Nyodei Kobayashi, a master craftsman of the Matsue clan who has superhuman skills, Mr. Suda will examine the technique and re-decompose the assembly-type basin that can be re-decomposed with participants.
+I will make it while having you participate.

 Date and time Sunday, June 19, 2016 13:30 to 16:30

-※At the end of the event, we are planning a social gathering around the instructor.
+※After the event, we are planning a social gathering around Instructor.

 Capacity 25 people (application required)

-Participation fee 1,000 yen (including social gathering fee) and additional admission fee are required.
+Participation fee 1,000 yen (including social gathering fee) and a separate Admission is required

 ※In the case of a large number of applicants, lottery

-※Postcards and e-mails will be sent out 10 days after the deadline.
+※Participation information postcards and e-mails will be sent 10 days after the deadline.

 Please apply by web mail or round-trip postcard.